Yes we have a famous battlefield to tour by car, bicycle, horseback, and even on foot but we boast a wealth of activities beyond those historic acres.

 From historic taverns to ethnic cuisine, farm-to-table dining to unique edibles, the tastes of Gettysburg are sure to please every palate.

 With adventures to suit every budget, Gettysburg and Adams County businesses offer plenty of packages to help visitors create their dream vacations.

 The self-guided Historic Conewago Valley Tour takes you east and northeast of Gettysburg, offering you a view of the East Cavalry Battlefield, Victorian New Oxford and Early-American East Berlin.
 This tour covers approximately 40 miles of historic and scenic Adams County.
 The route is marked with "Historic Conewago Tour" signs, making it easy to follow.
 The tour will pass by the Salem United Methodist Church (circa 1904), working farms, antique dealers, and the Great Conewago Presbyterian Church (circa 1787).
 You will even travel Shriver’s Corner Road, the second oldest road in Adams County and a road used by George Washington in his journey through this historical area.

-Free copies of the tour brochure are available at the Destination Gettysburg Information Center, located 571 W. Middle Street, or mailed by request.
+Free copies of the tour brochure are available at the Destination Gettysburg Information Center, located at 1560 Fairfield Road, or mailed by request.